liubenyuan/vispy-tutorial/gloo/01-basic.md

 We will create a bare minimal window using gloo.
 This example is copied from the main `vispy` repository.

-[Getting started with Vispy](http://ipython-books.github.io/featured-06/) is a good way to start!
+Reference : [Getting started with Vispy](http://ipython-books.github.io/featured-06/) is a good way to start!

 ## 2. The code